Facts, Data, Basics

-Through our buildings, practices, and partnerships, Charlottesville City Schools strives for energy-efficiency, sustainability, and eco-friendliness.
+Through our buildings, practices, and partnerships, Charlottesville City Schools has made great gains in energy-efficiency, sustainability, and eco-friendliness.
 We also offer a number of hands-on environmental education programs so that our students can get their hands in the garden — or the Rivanna River.
 Click on a tab, below, to learn more.

 Students at City Schools learn about the natural world through experiential learning projects that take them outside to the schoolyard and beyond.